Occupational Therapy Assessments at The Family Treatment Service

 • Developmental Coordination Disorder Assessment

 Developmental Coordination Disorder (previously known as Dyspraxia) is a common disorder affecting fine and/or gross motor coordination in children and adults.
 Symptoms are typically present from early childhood and include clumsiness, slowness, or inaccuracy of motor performance.
 Our service includes a three hour face-to-face assessment with an Occupational Therapist either in school or at home, discussion with key staff at school, a full report with person specific recommendations and an online feedback call.
+Please note this assessment is only available for children between the ages of 5-16.

 • Sensory Processing Assessment

-This assessment is for people who have difficulties tolerating noises, tastes, textures of food, or are highly sensitive to touch including feel of clothing on skin.
+This assessment is for adults or children who have difficulties tolerating noises, tastes, textures of food, or are highly sensitive to touch including feel of clothing on skin.
 It includes a one hour online interview, a classroom observation (children only) , a full report with person specific recommendations and an online feedback call.
 If you or your child has recently been diagnosed with a Neurodevelopmental disorder such as Autism Spectrum Disorder or Attention Deficit Hyperactivity Disorder, occupational therapy or assessment for sensory processing needs may have been recommended.

 Our Wimbledon Clinics